Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Drivers: 40mm neodynium

-While slightly heavier (perhaps due to the cables that the A40 requires), the design of the A40 matches the excellent A50 very closely, and has much of its lightweight advantages, so there shouldn’t be many problems with fit.
+While slightly heavier (perhaps due to the cables that the A40 requires), the design of the A40 matches the excellent A50 very closely and has many of its lightweight advantages, so there shouldn’t be many problems with fit.

-Buttons are once again well-placed and while volume controls could be a little easier to use, it’s quite manageable.
+Buttons are again well-placed, and while volume controls could be a little easier to use, they’re quite manageable.
 Actually, if you prefer in-line controls or an on-the-table audio controller, you may like the design of this headset even more than the A50.

-The flip-up mix has undergone almost no changes between the A40 and A50, and remains one of the best mics we’ve seen, a rubberized semi-flexible model that does its job without getting in the way.
-However, if you get a model that includes that alternate mic with better noise cancelling abilities, we suggest you make the switch.
+The flip-up mix has undergone almost no changes between the A40 and A50 and remains one of the best mics we’ve seen, a rubberized semi-flexible model that does its job without getting in the way.
+However, if you get a model that includes that alternate mic with better noise-canceling abilities, we suggest you make the switch.
 There’s not much difference in outward design, and you get better communication capabilities.
 But if you like to show your love for your favorite game any chance you get, you may want to check out our Limited Edition Call of Duty Black Ops Tritton headset review.

-For mic communication you may need to adjust the volume ranges a little to make sure you can be heard easily, but otherwise there no problems here.
+For mic communication, you may need to adjust the volume ranges a little to make sure you can be heard easily, but otherwise, there are no problems here.

 There are two additional features worth mentioning for sound.

-First, via the audio controller you can customize your chat and game audio very easy for 2-channel Dolby Surround streaming, which makes this headset an affordable pick for you amateur streamers out there.
+First, via the audio controller, you can customize your chat and game audio very easily for 2-channel Dolby Surround streaming, making this headset an affordable pick for amateur streamers.

 Second, there’s a “daisy chain” tether cable for a digital audio connection when communicating and listening.
 Use this cable to help cut down on lag!